Visit the college/universities you are interested to, if you can. If not, look for a virtual tour on an admissions website.

 Review the college's admissions webpage to find deadlines and the required information that must be sent.
 Use it to guide you and as a checklist (Don't just look at the Common Application website for information about applying).

-Submit a transcript request form to the 4Cs Registrar's office and that office will send your transcript directly to the college/university(s).
+Request your 4Cs transcript at this link: https://www.capecod.edu/transcripts/.
 Usually you will request twice, once at the beginning of your last semester and at the end of the semester so your final transcript indicating final grades and/or graduation will be sent also.

 Request transcripts from any other college(s) you attended and have those transcripts sent directly to the college(s).